 8.)
 All members of the pack take turns protecting the kill from other animals.

 9.)
-Only the alpha male and female will be allowed to mate.
+Only the dominant male and female are be allowed to mate.
 This is the case with all wolves.

 10.)
 Females give birth to 2 – 3 pups each breeding season.